-- 1. Work at the highest levels will assert an argument, through the use of a thesis statement which is argumentative (i.e. it could also be disputed), specific (it is not overly general or vague) and substantiated (there is some evidence to support it). - 2.
+- 1. Work at the highest levels will assert an argument, through the use of a thesis statement which is argumentative (i.e. it could also be disputed), specific (it is not over general or vague) and substantiated (there is some evidence to support it). - 2.
 The argument is delivered through the use of a clear, logical essay structure.
 The student considers the flow of the argument from paragraph to paragraph, making logical links that are easy for the reader to follow, and sustains the argument throughout.
 The various points made are all relevant to the topic and argument under consideration in the essay, and that relevance is made explicitly clear. - 3.
 The essay engages in detailed analysis, considering the literary and dramatic strategies that can be discerned in the texts considered, and relating these strategies to the essay's overall argument.
-The essay demonstrates detailed awareness of the relevant critical and/or historical contexts of the texts considered and of the specific topic under consideration. - 4.
+The essay demonstrates detailed awareness of the critical and/or historical contexts to the texts considered and to the specific topic under consideration. - 4.
 The essay is written in formal English of a high standard, with no mistakes of grammar or spelling.
-It adopts an objective, but persuasive academic tone which reinforces the argument that the student is making. - 5.
-The essay shows a clear understanding of the given essay topic and its requirements.
+It adopts an objective, but persuasive academic tone which reinforces the argument that the student is making.